kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

 {{< tab "KubeSphere has been installed" >}}

-If you already have a standalone KubeSphere installed, you can change the `clusterRole` to a host cluster by editing the cluster configuration and **wait for a while**.
+If you already have a standalone KubeSphere installed, you can change the `clusterRole` to a member cluster by editing the cluster configuration and **wait for a while**.

 - Option A - Use Web Console: